 Injury to the cornea may result in scarring, which can affect vision.
-See separate leaflet called Corneal Injury and Foreign Bodies.
+See the separate leaflet called Corneal Injury and Foreign Bodies.

 Allergic and inflammatory conditions of the cornea

 Allergies affecting the eye may affect the cornea, with pollen as the most common allergen.
 Other allergens include medications, animal hair and cosmetics, such as mascara and face creams.
-See separate leaflet called Allergic Conjunctivitis.
+See the separate leaflet called Allergic Conjunctivitis.

 Dry eyes and exposure keratitis

 Dry eye syndrome (also known as keratoconjunctivitis sicca, or simply dry eyes) occurs when there is a problem with the tear film that normally keeps the eye moist and lubricated.
-See separate leaflet called Dry Eyes.
+See the separate leaflet called Dry Eyes.